dranreb1660/customer-churn-project/Proposal.md

 * I intend to explore the data to gain more insightful info before I even start modeling
 * I intend to build a classification model to predict if a given custtomer will if a customer will terminate their services (churn) or will continue (Not churn).
 * I will explore various classification algorithms to achieve the besst possible classifier by comparing on various metrics.
-* For the purpose of the business, we would like to ensure that we catch as much churns, so we will make recall score our priority.
+* For the purpose of the business, we would like to ensure that we catch as much churns, so we will make recall and f2 score our priority.
 Though we do not want to predict churn when a customer will not but unability to predict churn will potentialy cost the business money.

 ### Tools:
 * Python